Rebel Raiders: Operation Nighthawk: Gameplay

 There are twenty planes available for use, each featuring its own special weapons such as machine guns, missiles, and homing missiles.
 Health is lost when the player's "shield" is completely broken, but the shield's health can be replenished by destroying enemies.
 Planes can only be unlocked by completing challenges.

 Plot

-Operation Nighthawk is set in the near future after the human race gained control over solar system under the name of the Union of World Nations (UWN).
-During its quest to expand deeper into the solar system, the Union of World Nation's purpose shifted and corrupted.
+Operation Nighthawk is set in the near future after the human race gained control over the Solar System under the name of the Union of World Nations (UWN).
+During its quest to expand deeper into the Solar System, the Union of World Nation's purpose shifted and corrupted.
 Because of their tyranny, a rebellion was built inside of the Union's own people named the Alliance of Independent States (AIS)(a group of small countries).
 The Alliance battles the Union via small, constant, air-based battles in an attempt to gain freedom.
 The player plays as the leader of the Ghost Squadron of the Alliance of Independent States Air Forces (AISAF), fighting the Union in a total of 16 levels.